 This project is an interdisciplinary project which will use advanced materials modelling techniques to guide an associated experimental programme with the intention of increasing the efficiency of CdTe solar cells from its current optimum value of 21%.

 The methodology will use numerical quantum mechanics, molecular dynamics and extended time scale techniques.
 The project will utilise high performance computing systems at Loughborough and nationally in the UK to investigate equilibrium and dynamic evolution of systems of atoms over a range of time and length scales.
 Multiscale modelling using these techniques will allow direct comparison with experimental work being carried out in the Centre of Renewal Energy and Solar Technology (CREST) at Loughborough.

-Expertise in numerical and computational methods such as DFT and/or Molecular Dynamics and a willingness to become competent with parallel computing techniques is an essential requirement for this project.
+Expertise in numerical and computational methods and a willingness to become competent with parallel computing techniques is an essential requirement for this project.

 Entry requirementsApplicants should have, or expect to achieve, at least a 2:1 Honours degree (or equivalent) in Mathematics, Physics, Chemistry, Computation, Materials Science or a related subject.
 A relevant Master’s degree and/or experience in one or more of the following will be an advantage: Python, Matlab, C, UNIX, Density Functional Theory, Molecular Dynamics, Numerical Methods, High performance Computing.

 Contact detailsName: Prof. Roger Smith or Dr P. Goddard

 Email address: [email protected] or [email protected]

 How to applyAll applications should be made online at http://www.lboro.ac.uk/study/apply/research/.
 Under programme name, select Maths